Woile/django-orm-workshop/README.md

 ### Migrations mini-tutorial

+Note: This is done automatically by `make init`, it's just for you to play around

-After creating/modifying a model run
+After creating/modifying a model run:

 `make makemigrations`